Sustainability CANADIAN NEWS October 21, 2024

 Although promotional products are often maligned as being wasteful, there was no shortage of branded merch at the Sustainable Brands conference, ranging from the logoed T-shirts and embroidered polos attendees wore as instant identification to the slew of eco-conscious giveaways stocking booths at the show’s innovation expo.

-One sterling example of well-deployed sustainable swag was employment agency Aquent, which featured a booth decorated with a recyclable logoed cardboard table and couch from Chairigami.
+One sterling example of well-deployed sustainable swag was work solutions company Aquent, which featured a booth decorated with a recyclable logoed cardboard table and couch from Chairigami.
 (The company’s triple-wall board is made in the USA from fiber certified by the Sustainable Forestry Initiative.)
 Aquent was giving out plantable pencils from Sprout USA (asi/88893) and microfiber cloths made from recycled polyester.

 Other exhibitors offered reusable drinkware, utensils made of bamboo or wheat straw, notebooks made of recycled paper, packable grocery bags made of recycled polyester, repurposed cork coasters and wireless phone charging stands made of bamboo.